pauliceia/vgiws/doc/api/layer.md

     ```
 - Error codes:
     - 400 (Bad Request): Table name already exists.
-    - 400 (Bad Request): The parameter source needs to be a list.
+    - 400 (Bad Request): The parameter reference needs to be a list.
+    - 400 (Bad Request): It is necessary a reference parameter.
     - 403 (Forbidden): It is necessary a user logged in to access this URL.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes: